Osiris-Team/Osiris-Team/open_source_dev_contract.md

 as outlined within the [Payment](#Payment) section.

 ## Good faith and notice
-- The The Developer / Developerwill act in good faith (i.e will not attempt deception or defraud via methods including but not limited to double billing of hours or making “changes for changes sake” i.e ).
+- The Developer will act in good faith (i.e will not attempt deception or defraud via methods including but not limited to double billing of hours or making “changes for changes sake” i.e ).
 - Any potential breach of good faith, will lead to a discussion before exploring other options.

 ## Scope of work
-- The DeveloperConsultant, will receive a list of tasks consisting of for example feature requests or bug fixes.
+- The Developer, will receive a list of tasks consisting of for example feature requests or bug fixes.
 - These tasks must be clear and concise.
-The Client must answer DeveloperConsultant’s questions if there is something unclear.
+The Client must answer Developer’s questions if there is something unclear.
-- The The Developer / Developermay reject to work on a or multiple tasks.
+- The Developer may reject to work on a or multiple tasks.
-    - In this case, the The Developer / Developeris also obligated to give a clear and concise reason.
+    - In this case, the Developer is also obligated to give a clear and concise reason.
     - If this happens after working on the task, that work/time must **not** be paid by the Client.
 - Each task is to be submitted as separate Merge Request to the Client's fork of a project with a descriptive name  or as seperate Merge Requests to the upstream project on per task basis.
 - The Client is allowed to reject any Merge Request and / or request changes.